Protocol for Confirmed or Suspected COVID-19 On Campus

 C. Enhanced Screening Protocols and Distancing for Affected Work Areas

 a.
-If not occurring at the time of the incident, re-institute temperature screening or enhanced symptom screening process for at least 10 days following the infected individual’s last day on campus.
+If not occurring at the time of the incident, re-institute enhanced symptom screening process for at least 10 days following the infected individual’s last day on campus.

 b.
 Review distancing arrangements and consider further opportunities to increase distancing between employees in work areas, break rooms, and common areas to at least 6 feet at all times.